dp9u0/awesome-stars/README.md

 - [bluebird](https://github.com/petkaantonov/bluebird) - :bird: :zap: Bluebird is a full featured promise library with unmatched performance.
 - [q](https://github.com/kriskowal/q) - A promise library for JavaScript
 - [promises-book](https://github.com/liubin/promises-book) - JavaScript Promise迷你书
-- [growth](https://github.com/phodal/growth) - Growth 3.0 with React Native - a app to help you to be Awesome Developer
+- [growth](https://github.com/phodal/growth) - Growth 3.0 with React Native - an app to help you to be Awesome Developer
 - [core-js](https://github.com/zloirock/core-js) - Standard Library
 - [doT](https://github.com/olado/doT) - The fastest + concise javascript template engine for nodejs and browsers.
 Partials, custom delimiters and more.
 - [jquery-tmpl](https://github.com/BorisMoore/jquery-tmpl) - The original official jQuery Templates plugin.
 This project was maintained by the jQuery team as an official jQuery plugin.
 It is no longer in active development, and will be superseded by JsRender.